ChamodhIdurange/ChamodhIdurange/README.md

 - 📚 I’m a Software Enginnering Undergraduate at SLIIT
-- 📫 I’m currently working as a Trainee Software Engineer at Erav Technologies
+- 📫 I’m currently working as a Associate Software Engineer at IFS.
 - 🌱 I’m currently learning Angular.